mushfiqk47/ctrl-s-tube/ARCHITECTURE.md

 ## 🎯 Overview

-The YouTube Downloader is built using a **layered architecture** that separates concerns into distinct layers, promoting:
+Ctrl+S Tube is built using a **layered architecture** that separates concerns into distinct layers, promoting:

 - **Maintainability** - Each layer has clear responsibilities
 - **Testability** - Dependency injection enables unit testing